 What leads to a better ROI and is easier than generating leads from scratch?
 Referral marketing, of course.
+There are many benefits of referral marketing for your business.
 A referral program can help optimize your sales cycle, help you produce quality leads, and take your marketing efforts up a notch.

 In fact, Nielsen found that people are 4 times more likely to buy when referred by a friend.
 Meaning referral marketing has the potential to help grow because it uses the power of your own customers to do the talking for you.
 Creating a sense of trust before a purchase is made.